KTH/default-envs/README.md

 console.log(process.env.LOG_LEVEL); // 80
 ```

-If an env is set on startup it will be used not the default.
+If an env is set on startup it will be used, not the default.

 ```bash
 APPINSIGHTS_INSTRUMENTATIONKEY="abc-123" node app.js